 A.6.6.25.2.1 Test Purpose and Environment

 The purpose of this set of tests is to verify that the UE makes correct event-triggered reporting of inter-RAT E-UTRAN measurements without gap as there are vacant RF chains available for UE measurements when operating in standalone (SA) operation with PCell in FR1.
-This test shall partly verify the cell search and measurement requirements in clauses 9.4.8, and also verify the scheduling availability during inter-RAT measurement without gap in clause 9.4.8.3.5.
+This test shall partly verify the cell search and measurement requirements in clause 9.4.8, and also verify the scheduling availability during inter-RAT E-UTRAN measurement without gap in clauses 9.4.8.3.5 and 9.4.8.4.5.

 The serving frequency and the target frequency should be selected such that UE reports ‘nogap-noncsg’ via NeedForGapNCSG-InfoEUTRA-r17 for the target frequency given the serving frequency and ‘eutra-MeasEMW-r18’.